domschl/WinSteamOnMac/README.md

 **Note:** See `Update notes` below, if you did already install an older version!

-- You **must** run Release version of macOS Sonoma!
+- The minimum macOS version is macOS Sonoma 14.0
-- As of version `1.0.4` of the `game-porting-toolkit`, only Apple Silicon Macs are supported.
-No Intel support.
+- This guide only applies to Apple Silicon Macs are supported.
+No Intel support
-- `game-porting-toolkit` versioning schemes used by Apple are inconsistent and have changed over time: there are `1.0.x` versions and `Beta x` versions.
-At the time of this update, it seems `x=4` for both schemes.
-Simply choose the latest by date and by hightest version number.
 - Open a terminal (or iTerm2)
 - Make sure that rosetta is installed by entering: